Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 12 Oktober 2024 14.21.03 UTC
+- WIB: Sabtu, 12 Oktober 2024 15.28.44 UTC
-- WITA: Sabtu, 12 Oktober 2024 15.21.03 UTC
+- WITA: Sabtu, 12 Oktober 2024 16.28.44 UTC
-- WIT: Sabtu, 12 Oktober 2024 16.21.03 UTC
+- WIT: Sabtu, 12 Oktober 2024 17.28.44 UTC

 Kutipan Inspiratif:
-"Technology... is a queer thing.
-It brings you great gifts with one hand, and it stabs you in the back with the other."
+"Success is a state of mind.
+If you want success, start thinking of yourself as a success."

-Kategori: technology
+Kategori: success